Garden Chickpea Salad Recipe

 - 1/4 teaspoon cayenne pepper

-- 3/4 cup canned chickpeas or garbanzo beans, rinsed and drained
+- 3/4 cup canned chickpeas, rinsed and drained

 - 1 medium carrot, julienned

 - 2 green onions, thinly sliced

 - 1. For dressing, in a dry small skillet, toast cumin seeds over medium heat until aromatic, stirring frequently.
 Transfer to a small bowl.
 Stir in tomato, lemon juice, oil, garlic, salt and cayenne pepper.